 The masculine includes the feminine, the singular includes the plural and vice versa.

-Words importing persons to include corporations.
+Words importing persons to include corporations

-AS a member of the UCI the Company recognises its obligations to comply with the Regulations of the UCI.
+As a member of the UCI the Company recognises its obligations to comply with the Regulations of the UCI.
 In the case of any conflict between these Articles and the Regulations of the UCI the Regulations shall prevail.

 The headings and captions included in these Articles are inserted for convenience of reference only and shall not be considered a part of or affect the construction or interpretation of these Articles.